spacemanspiff/uLoader/readme.txt

 Features:
 ---------

+- New dev/mload and EHCI module based in interruptions.
+New cIOS based in IOS 38 base (I have done test reading 21000+ seconds without errors).
+  See operational mode below.

+- Now you can add your own .mod music from sd:/apps/uloader/music.mod .

+- Test Mode support: Press RESET button when you can see the start screen to enter in Test Mode.
+Press RESET or HOME to exit and to save the internal log file in the SD (sd:/log_ehc.txt)

 - Support for SD and USB FAT/FAT32: Now you can use cheats codes and load alternative .dol from the USB 2.0 device (FAT partition is required)